ebeshero/socLit/docs/project3.md

 This digital project involves creating concept and network maps to help visualize patterns in August Wilson’s plays, *Gem of the Ocean* and *Radio Golf*.
 We will work with Google Sheets again, but in a new way, to organize information about related concepts and map it with [Kumu’s free visualization platform](https://kumu.io/).
 We will get started by [setting up free accounts](https://docs.kumu.io/getting-started/first-steps.html), and we will be exploring how to structure and import data from a published Google Sheet following [Kumu’s documentation](https://docs.kumu.io/guides/import.html).
 The first challenge for us will be determining what kinds of patterns we are interested in visualizing.
 Each student records and visualizes pattern individually, choosing options, such as:

-* social network: who is on stage together in the same scenes, and what locations connect characters?
+* Social network: Who is on stage together in the same scenes, and what locations connect characters?
-* material objects and which characters are connected with them
+* Material objects and which characters are connected with them
-* symbolic concepts and material objects in the plays
+* Symbolic concepts and material objects in the plays
-    * for example: diagram the journey to the City of Bones
+    * For example: plot nodes and connections to diagram the journey to the City of Bones.
 * Mythic shared identities, with the individuals who share those identities, perhaps with material objects they are associated with
 * Historical events and people outside the text who relate to or connect with events in the play